- Date : 24/08/2017

 To sum it up

-It is believed that the beginning of anything is always the toughest.
+The beginning of anything is always the toughest.
 GST is India’s newest baby, and has affected several sectors in the country.
-Only time will tell exactly what kind of impact the move has had on the lives of the common man.
+It has been done with the belief that impact of GST on the Indian economy will be positive.
+Only time will tell exactly how it will affect the lives of the common man.